Skip to content

 Has Typhoon Wipha caused any injuries or damage?

-As of 10 am, two people were reported injured, according to officials from the Health Bureau and Kiang Wu Hospital.
+As of 9 pm, five people were reported injured, according to officials from the Health Bureau and Kiang Wu Hospital.
+One case of a person trapped in a lift was reported.

-The Civil Protection Operations Centre meanwhile said it had recorded three cases of “concrete, signboards, windows, canopies, or other objects fallen or swinging.”
+The Civil Protection Operations Centre meanwhile said it had recorded 98cases of “concrete, signboards, windows, canopies, or other objects fallen or swinging” and 54 cases of buildings, lamp posts or trees “that are on the verge of collapse” or “have collapsed.”
+There was one case of fire, while several trees appear to have been uprooted.

 I’m a visitor in Macao.
 What should I do during Typhoon Wipha?